CUBES comprises a number of staff members, researchers, students and affiliates.

 CUBES Steering Committee

-Professor Sarah Charlton directed CUBES from July 2013 to December 2014.
+Associate Professor Sarah Charlton directed CUBES from July 2013 to December 2014 and is Associate Director of CUBES in 2019.
 She has been teaching in the School of Architecture & Planning at Wits since 2003, and prior to that worked for eThekwini municipality and for the housing and development-oriented non profit organisation Built Environment Support Group (BESG).
 Her academic research explores the ways in which poor people make use of the city, with a particular interest in the geographies of ‘home’ and ‘work’.
 She has a long-standing interest and involvement in housing, and her doctorate focused on the South African government’s ‘RDP’ housing programme.
 Current research interests include everyday lives in the city, and the interface between development initiatives of the state and peoples’ responses to these.

-Prof Claire Bénit-Gbaffou is is an associate professor in the School of Architecture & Planning at Wits.
+Prof Claire Bénit-Gbaffou was an associate professor in the School of Architecture & Planning at Wits and is now at the University of Marseilles.
 She is interested in urban politics and governance and is passionate about building bridges between town planning, political studies and urban studies education and research.
 She is part of several research programmes on African cities governance, community participation and politics, and spatial justice and the city.
 She has published numerous papers in international journals on these issues, and recently edited a book entitled Popular Politics in South African Cities: Unpacking Community Participation.
 A former director of CUBES (2010-2012), she directed Yeoville Studio, a community-oriented research initiative spearheaded by the School in partnership with Yeoville community organisations.
 She coordinates the Practices of the State in Urban Governance research programme and convenes the multidisciplinary Master of Urban Studies (MUS) degree.